-Go to your breaker (fuse) panel and turn off the electrical circuit breaker to the outdoor unit only.
-Do not turn off the electrical breaker to the indoor unit.
+Go to your breaker (fuse) panel and turn OFF the electrical circuit breaker to the outdoor unit only.
+DO NOT turn off the electrical breaker to the indoor unit.
 This is an important step in diagnosing the system for problems.
 Typically, an outdoor condensing unit (heat pump or air conditioning) will be a double pole (two switch) breaker, and depending on its size, can be labeled between 15 - 60 amps on the breaker's housing or switch.
-Do not confuse it with the indoor unit which may also be a double pole or single pole (one switch) circuit breaker.
+DO NOT confuse it with the indoor unit which may also be a double pole or single pole (one switch) circuit breaker.
 To recap, the circuit breaker to the outdoor unit: OFF.
 The circuit breaker to the indoor unit: ON.

 Go to the thermostat that controls this system.
 At the thermostat turn the "COOL" switch to "ON" and the "FAN" switch to "AUTO."
 Turn the temperature setting down 10 degrees below the room's temperature.

-With the power shut down to the outdoor unit, remove the service panel, at the outdoor condensing unit, to inspect the contactor.
+WITH NO HIGH-VOLTAGE POWER TO THE OUTDOOR UNIT, remove the service panel, at the outdoor condensing unit, to inspect the contactor.
 Some contactors are double pole (two contacts) and some are single pole (one contact) (Refer to the illustration; r.734, above).
 Under normal operation, when the thermostat calls for the outdoor unit to run, it will send low-voltage electric current to magnetically draw in these contacts to provide high-voltage power to the condenser.

 Some contactors have covers to protect them from insects and dirt.
 Removing this cover for inspection will not harm the operation of the contactor.